Hurricane-k/Replay-EdgeBasedColorConstancy/README.md

 WP_GE2 = EBCCIMG(img_RAW,mode='GE2', p=7, sigma=5)
 ```

+`illumEst_EdgeBased_Scipy.py` is mainly based on `scipy`.
+More details are shown in it.
+All estimated illuminants are L2 normalized.

 ### Data
 1. In the folder `./input`, `Canon1DsMkIII_0199.PNG` is one demosaicked raw image without white balance from [NUS-8](https://yorkucvil.github.io/projects/public_html/illuminant/illuminant.html).
 2. `Canon1DsMkIII_0199.json` is the metadata extracted by [dcraw](https://www.dechifro.org/dcraw/dcraw.c).